KellyWuuu/KellyWuuu.github.io/index.md

 ## PROJECTS

 - [2023-2024] Building an Analysts-centered Deepfake Detection Tool.
-- [2023] Usability Study and User-centered Design in IoT Security Solutions.
+- [2023] Usability Study and User-Centered Design in IoT Security Solutions.
 - [2022] Exploring User-friendly Explanations for Deepfakes Detection.
 - [2020] Natural Scenes Image Classification Using k-NN, SVM, and Random Forest.
 - [2019] Women's Education Level and its Effect on Women's Decision-Making Power in Ethiopia.